Skip to main content

 Award for outstanding commitment by young female scientists at FIDS

-The FIDS is offering an award for outstanding commitment by young female researchers.
-The award recognizes outstanding commitment to academic self-administration or teaching that benefits the entire faculty.
+The Faculty of Informatics and Data Science (FIDS) is announcing the Award for Exceptional Engagement by Early Career Female Researchers.
+This award recognizes outstanding commitment in academic self-administration or teaching that benefits the entire faculty.

 Financial incentive system to promote equality